telerik/ajax-docs/getting-started/first-steps-zip.md

 ## Step 2: Run the Demos

 Once you have the controls installed locally, you can run the examples by executing the `StartExamples.exe` file from the `/Live Demos` folder.
 Alternatively, you can manually add the examples to an aspx or ascx page.
-For more information on how to do this, refer to the article on [adding Telerik ASP.NET AJAX controls to a page]](https://docs.telerik.com/devtools/aspnet-ajax/getting-started/first-steps#add-a-control-to-a-page).
+For more information on how to do this, refer to the article on [adding Telerik ASP.NET AJAX controls to a page]({% slug getting-started/adding-the-telerik-controls-to-your-project %}).

 ## Step 3: Create the ASP.NET AJAX Project